 How to Make This Easy Egg-Free Pumpkin Pie Recipe:

-1. To prepare the refrigerated pie crust: Preheat oven to 450°F. Bring crust to room temperature and then gently unroll crust onto an ungreased 9-inch pie pan (preferably a glass pan so that you can see the bottom of crust to make sure it’s not burn and/or burning).
+1. To prepare the refrigerated pie crust: Bring crust to room temperature and then gently unroll crust onto an ungreased 9-inch pie pan (preferably a glass pan so that you can see the bottom of crust to make sure it’s not burn and/or burning).
 Press against sides and bottom of pan.
 Partially bake pie crust for about 5-7 minutes or until just beginning to firm and brown (this will help crust cook evenly and not be soggy when adding filling).
-Set aside.
+Be sure to check out the tips in the recipe at the bottom of the page before baking.

-2. To make the filling: Reduce oven temperature to 400°F. In a large bowl, add sweetened condensed milk, pumpkin, cornstarch, pumpkin pie spice, and vanilla.
-Whisk until smooth and no lumps remain.
-Pour into prepared crust.
+2. To make the filling: Reduce the oven temperature and whisk together the pie ingredients until smooth and no lumps remain.
+Pour into the partially baked pie crust.

 3. Bake and enjoy: Bake for 50-55 minutes, or until filling is firm.
 Let cool to room temperature and then refrigerate until ready to serve.